mganucheau/ScheduleApp/README.md

 * Navigate to your repository's **Settings > Pages**.
 * Select `main` branch and root `/` under **Source**.
 * Click **Save**; your site will soon be live at `https://yourusername.github.io/yourrepo/`.

-## 📋 License

-This project is under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

-You are free to:

-* Share — copy and redistribute in any medium or format.
-* Adapt — remix, transform, and build upon this work for any purpose, even commercially.

-**Conditions:**

-* **Attribution** — Provide appropriate credit, link to the license, and indicate any changes.